CTISM-Prof-Henry/wikiPythonTerceirao/groups/Biblioteca csv.md

 # for para retornar as linhas
 for linha in linhas:
     print(linha)

+# Abrirá "arquivo.csv" com modo de leitura
+with open('./arquivo.csv', 'r') as arquivocsv:
+#for para ler as linhas
+	for linhas in csv.reader(arquivocsv):
+		# printa as linhas
+		print(linhas)
 ```

 ## Esse código irá retornar os parâmetros chamados no print: